 04 of 07

-All right, museums are boring.
-Take your loved ones to the National Museum in Kildare Street or in Collins Barracks and they might just be convinced otherwise.
+Take your loved ones to the National Museum in Kildare Street or in Collins Barracks and they might just be convinced that museums aren't boring.
 Look up their special activities for children on the internet or simply drop in.
 Popular exhibitions in Kildare Street are "Kingship & Sacrifice", "Viking Dublin" and "Medieval Ireland".
 In Collins Barracks, the sections on the Easter Rising and "Soldiers & Chiefs" are an exploration of Ireland's military history.Continue to 5 of 7 below.

 05 of 07

 Need to get out more?
-On a dry day, Howth is good for a few hours or the whole day.
+On a dry day, Howth is a nice place to visit for a few hours or the whole day.
 Do the cliff walk, visit the National Transport Museum, stroll along the piers, watch the seals, have fish and chips al fresco.
-If you play your cards right your kids will be happy, but dead to the world in the evening.
+If you play your cards right, your kids will be happy, but exhausted in the evening.
 Keep a close watch on them near the water and the cliffs, as the seaside can be (fatally) dangerous in places.

 06 of 07